revbayes/revbayes.github.io/developer/README.md

 1. Create new .cpp & .h files in /revlanguage/distributions/math/  (named Dist_betabinomial.cpp, Dist_betaBinomial.h )

-2.
-  a.
+2.a.
 Create new .cpp & .h files in /core/distributions/math/  (named BetaBinomialDistribution.cpp, BetaBinomialDistribution.h ).

- This is the object oriented wrapper code, that references the functions hard-coded in step 2b.
+ *Note: This is the object oriented wrapper code, that references the functions hard-coded in step 2b.*

   b.
 Create new .cpp and .h files in /core/math/Distributions/  (named DistributionBetaBinomial.cpp, DistributionBetaBinomial.h ).